Monday, May 11, 2020

-- The overall strategy for physical return to the workplace will be gradual and driven by our business needs and the safety of our students, faculty, staff and visitors.
-At all times the strategy will be focused on minimizing risk, while simultaneously optimizing our performance and the services we provide to our institutions.
+- The overall strategy for a physical return to the workplace will be gradual and driven by our business needs and the safety of our students, faculty, staff, and visitors.
+At all times, the strategy will be focused on minimizing risk, while simultaneously optimizing our performance and the services we provide to our institutions.
 With this in mind, physical interaction will be minimized and the safety of the physical environment will be maximized.

 Academics and Research:

 - While the vast majority of summer classes will be delivered remotely, all of our campuses will begin to gradually re-open in some capacity this summer.

 - Academic programming this fall will be delivered through a hybrid model that includes both in-person and remote coursework.
 Specific details on academic planning will be forthcoming in the near future from our institutions.

 - Research initiatives will gradually begin to resume this summer through a phased process.

 - Our approach to returning faculty and staff to their offices will be phased, based on job duties and needs.
 This will be clearly communicated as we further solidify plans, but until that time, all team members that are currently working remotely will continue to do so until their supervisor instructs otherwise.